Rohingya refugee crisis 2017-21

 Who are the Rohingya?

-The Rohingya are a mainly Muslim ethnic minority group consisting of an estimated 1.1 million people in Myanmar.
+The Rohingya are a mainly Muslim ethnic minority group numbering about 1.1 million people in Myanmar.
 Around 90–95% of the Rohingya live in northern Rakhine.

 What happened in Rakhine state?

 In the early hours of 25 August 2017, violence broke out in Rakhine State, Myanmar.

 Rohingya people’s villages were set ablaze, entire families were killed and women and girls faced atrocities including sexual violence.